About me

 -

 Jordan holds a master's in cognitive neuroscience from Freie Universität Berlin and a bachelor's in psychology and music therapy from Berklee College of Music.
-He is board-certified by the Certification Board for Music Therapists (MT-BC) and has completed over 1,000 hours of supervised clinical practice.
+He is board-certified by the Certification Board for Music Therapists (MT-BC), a credential that requires a supervised clinical internship of over 1,000 hours and passing the national board exam.
 He maintains the credential through ongoing continuing education in music therapy, neurodiversity, and trauma-informed care.

 -

-The first step is a free 30-minute consultation, which you can book via the contact page directly or through Calendly.
-This call is an opportunity to ask questions, share what you're looking for, and get a sense of whether working together feels like a good fit — with no pressure or obligation to continue.
+The first step is a free 30-minute consultation, which you can book via the contact page directly.
+This call is an opportunity to ask questions, share what you're looking for, and get a sense of whether working together feels like a good fit, with no pressure or obligation to continue.